Otak-Otak Recipe (Malaysian Spiced Fish in Banana Leaves)

 Key Ingredients

-White fish: Mild fish such as mackerel, snapper or cod works well and blends smoothly into the paste.
+White fish: Mild fish such as mackerel, snapper or cod blends smoothly into the paste.

-Coconut milk: Adds richness and helps create the soft custard-like texture.
+Coconut milk: Adds richness and helps the mixture set softly.

-Banana leaves: Used to wrap the fish mixture before grilling and add a subtle smoky fragrance.
+Banana leaves: Wrap the fish paste and add a light smoky aroma.

 Turquoise T shirt saying I heart otak-otak